I love cocktails as well as airships, so here is a drink in honor of the elegant Pauline Charteris and the Hindenburg in happier days.

 As the Hindenburg approached New York on its maiden voyage to America, on the first of its many successful transatlantic flights of the 1936 season, the passengers learned that the Hindenburg’s bar had run out of gin.

-Pauline then led her fellow passengers in singing a new song she had just learned in Nassau: “Mamma don’t want no gin, because it makes her sin.”
+Pauline then led her fellow passengers in singing a new song she had just learned in Nassau: “Mama don’t want no gin because it would make her sin.” [video of song by Count Basie].

 Pauline was the 24 year old wife of Leslie Charteris, the author who created Simon Templar — better known as The Saint — and in honor of Pauline I have created the Pauline Charteris Kirschwasser Cocktail.